bzsnemeth/aws/README.md

 ## Contributing

 Contributions to this project are welcome.
-Please fork the repository and submit a pull request.
+Please fork the repository and submit a pull request!

 ### License